qishuoyin/Optimal_Sampling/exp/exp2_application/README.md

 ## Subdirectories

 📁 `visualization/`:
-Stores visualization scripts and output plots for result inspection and covariate balance checks.
+Stores visualization scripts and output plots for the covariate balance plot.
-- `application_covariates_plots.R`: Generates diagnostic plots for covariates across treatment groups.
-- `pretreatment_covariates_boxplot.png`: Sample output illustrating covariate distributions pre-treatment.

 📁 `scripts/`:
 (If included) This folder is intended to contain `.sh` shell scripts for submitting application analyses and plotting jobs to HPC systems such as Slurm.
-These scripts parallel the structure in `exp1_simulation/scripts/`.

 ## Notes